vorakl/vorakl.github.io/src.docs/content/articles/py-params.rst

     def caller():
         w, x, y, z = 10, 20, 30, 40
         myfunc(w, x, y, z)          # 10 20 30 40

     caller()

 |

 When you call *myfunc* this way, references to objects stored in arguments are copied as values to parameters according to their position, e.g. the value of *w* is copied to *a*, the value of *x* is copied to *b*, and so on.
 This is why such parameters are also called **positional parameters** - their position defines the value they get.
-However, you can assign values to parameters in any order by using **keyword arguments** (parameter_names=value):
+However, you can assign values to parameters in any order by using **keyword arguments**, i.e. parameter_name=argument:

 |